NaveenJsr/model-private2/README.md

 ## How to run

-1. clone the project
+1. Clone the project:
    ```bash
      git clone git@github.com:NaveenJsr/model-private2.git
    ```
-2. deploy contract
+2. Deploy the contract:
-   First, paste your meta mask private into  hardhat.config.js at the place of `PASTE YOUR METAMASK ACCOUNT PRIVATE KEY`
+   First, paste your METAMASK private key into hardhat.config.js where it says PASTE YOUR METAMASK ACCOUNT PRIVATE KEY.
    ```bash
      cd model-private2
      npm install
      npx hardhat run --network goerli scripts/deploy.js
    ```
-3. copy the USER and CSP contract address from bash and past into the `clientmodel/src/config.js` file at the place of the `paste USER/CSP contract address`
+4. Copy the USER and CSP contract addresses from the console and paste them into the clientmodel/src/config.js file where it says paste USER/CSP contract address.
-4. run application
+5. Run the application
    ```bash
      cd model-private2/clientmodel
      npm install